chenbadream/INT-ACT/README.md

- <b>This README is still being actively worked on.
+ <b>This README is functionally complete as of 06/26/2025.
 So if you find something missing, please open an issue and we will take care of it as soon as possible.</b>

+:new: [2025-6-26] *Tutorial for Evaluation Updated*

 :new: [2025-6-15] *Model Checkpoints Uploaded.
 Tutorial for Training/Fine-tuning Updated*